 SNK vs. Capcom: The King of Arcades: Introduction (1979-1984)

-In a truly massive sale from the Humble Bundle, I recently acquired a dearth of classic Capcom arcade titles and before that I had already amassed a dearth of classic SNK arcade titles.
-To add to that, I have access to a dearth of various classic arcade titles through a chain of arcades all within driving distance and I have coupons for them to boot.
+In a truly massive sale from the Humble Bundle, I recently acquired a wealth of classic Capcom arcade titles and before that I had already amassed a wealth of classic SNK arcade titles.
+To add to that, I have access to a wealth of various classic arcade titles through a chain of arcades all within driving distance and I have coupons for them to boot.
 With such a massive collection at my fingertips, I thought I’d do something fun.

 I didn’t get to go to a lot of arcades back in the 90s and when I did, I was such a small kid that I could barely reach the controls.
 Even when I could, I couldn’t really appreciate what was going on.
 Now that I’m older and more experienced, I’m going back in time to the days of Capcom and SNK’s rivalry.
 The days before Sengoku Basara 4 or Mohammed Bin Salman; the simpler times.
 Both companies were innovating and making games of all types and genres, but now that I can assess the majority of their catalogues, I can answer the question of which company I would’ve considered the best of their day.